 Is Gingerbread Syrup Gluten-Free?

 Yes, gingerbread syrup is naturally gluten-free!
-The key ingredients—sugar, molasses, water, and spices—do not contain gluten.
-Just make sure the molasses and any additional ingredients, like vanilla extract, are certified gluten-free to avoid cross-contamination.
+This is because its key ingredients—sugar, molasses, water, and spices—do not contain any gluten.
+However, to ensure complete safety, it’s important to check that the molasses and any additional ingredients, such as vanilla extract, are certified gluten-free.
+This extra precaution helps prevent any risk of cross-contamination, making the syrup a safe and delicious option for those with gluten sensitivities.

 Can I Substitute Molasses with Another Sweetener?